|Feb 21, 2008 - NIWOT, CO -

 If you are a driver in Europe, Eastern Canada or Eastern Australia, then you want the BEL STi-R, a custom install radar detector.
 If you live in France, Italy, Belgium and want the Valentine One radar detector, we will program the V1 for European radar frequencies and ship it to you.

 2. In locations where police laser (LIDAR) is used, purchase a laser jammer.
-Laser Jammers are legal in most of the USA and western Canada, western Australia and New Zealand.
+A Laser Jammer is legal in most of the USA and western Canada, western Australia and New Zealand.
 Laser jammers allow you to detect police laser and check your speed while "jamming" the laser gun until you turn the jammer off.

-But whatever you do, don't buy a passive radar jammer!
+But whatever you do, don't buy an RMR passive radar scrambler!

 There are Passive Radar Scramblers being sold today, devices called "passive radar jammer, or passive radar scramblers."
 We tested a box of these so-called radar jammers at the Rocky Mountain Denver Speedway when they were first introduced in the mid-1990s.
 We used a variety of K and Ka band radar guns on the 1/4 mile strip.
 None of the passive scramblers jammed any of the radar guns.